colons/lp/README.rst

 lp
 ==

-A script for cheating at Letterpress.
+A script and WSGI app for cheating at Letterpress.
+Can derive the state of a game and make recommendations based on screenshots uploaded to a web app.
+Letter recognition requires tesseract, which you can probably get from apt or homebrew or whatever your favourite package manager is.

 ::